Data Analytics for Supply Chain Sustainability

 What is the most polluting mode of transportation in France?

-This step is very close to descriptive analytics.
-After building a single source of harmonized data, we can track the emissions along the value chain.
+After building a single source of harmonised data, we can track the emissions along the value chain.

 💡 INSIGHTS